ricog/cakephp-amazon-aws-sdk/README.md

 ## Configuration

-You must populate the following two lines in your `/app/Plugin/Amazonsdk/Config/amazon.php` file.
+You must set Aws.key, Aws.secret, and optionally Aws.certificate_authority in your application config.
+Below is an example.
+This can be added in bootstrap.php.
+Make sure to change the defaults.

+Configure::write('Aws', array(
 	'key' => 'YOUR_KEY',
-  		'secret' => 'YOUR_SECRET'
+	'secret' => 'YOUR_SECRET',

-Don't forget to replace the placeholder text with your actual keys!
+	'certificate_authority' => false
+));

 ## Usage